Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 them unusable.
 There are several ways in which a contributor guide can be
 improved:
-- Striking the right balance between brevity and accessibility can be challenging when considering users with diverse backgrounds.
-Linking to external guides, such as how to use GitHub, can help to reduce the length and keep the information on external resources up to date.
+- Striking the right balance between brevity and accessibility can be challenging when considering contributors with diverse backgrounds.
+Referring to external guides, such as how to use GitHub, can help to reduce the length and keep the information on external resources up to date.
 - A high-level class diagram can clarify the general package architecture